 I dedicate this recipe to both that long ago pizza parlor and my sister Nancy.

-On to the open face meatball sub
+How to make the open face meatball sub

 Here are some of the ingredients.
 We have some cans of crushed tomatoes, some tomato paste, an onion and some grass-fed ground beef.